Statement Execution API: Run SQL on warehouses

 As a security best practice, when you authenticate with automated tools, systems, scripts, and apps, Databricks recommends that you use personal access tokens belonging to service principals instead of workspace users.
 To create tokens for service principals, see Manage tokens for a service principal.

-To create a Databricks personal access token, do the following:
+To create a Databricks personal access token, follow the staps in Databricks personal access tokens for workspace users.

 Warning